Why Clayton

 Kaiser members in Clayton go to Kaiser Walnut Creek: 15 to 20 minutes south.
 Full L&D + on-site NICU.

 John Muir Concord is the closer alternative: 10 to 15 minutes northwest.
-Same John Muir Health system but smaller scale; routine L&D delivery destination for families preferring the shorter drive.
+Same John Muir Health system but smaller scale; routine L&D delivery destination for residents preferring the shorter drive.

 Hospital network coverage depends on your insurance plan.
 Lily does not advise on medical coverage decisions; for in-network confirmation contact your insurer directly.
 Hospital information above is current as of 2026-05-28 and should be re-verified with each hospital's admissions office before relying on it for a major life decision.